pavlo/coreos-docker-swarm-cluster/README.md

 A `cloud-config` file is used to bootstrap a CoreOS node.
 It essentially is a declaration of how a CoreOS node would look like and consist of.
 Once it is generated, it can be used to provision CoreOS nodes.

 Note, there're two cloud-config files need to be generated - the one for provisioning *manager* nodes and the other for provisioning *workers*.
-It is a one time operation - once the two are generated make sure you store the files in a safe place because you'll need to have them in order to provision more workers for instance, or add/replace managers.

 Here's how a generation routine would look like these: